gkrizek/antmonitor/README.rst

     Options:
       --alert   Sends an alert to the SNS Topic if it is configured and regardless of your `.antmonitor.cfg` parameters.
       --quiet   Don't log anything.
+      --cron    Cron setting.
+If this is set, it will only log threshold breaches.

 After each check, you can either specify the threshold value or it will attempt to read it from your ``.antmonitor.cfg`` file.